PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    return to the search selection dialogue box, click on “Reopen function dialogue.”
    Otherwise, when finished, click on “Close window” to return to the corpus.

-An example of the summary results window for the above phonological search:
+An example of the summary results window for the above positive phonological search:

 .. image:: static/phonosearchsummary.png
    :width: 90%